texm/up-app-kaios/README.md

 # Upbank KaiOS app

 This is a basic (read-only) KaiOS app for Up Bank, using the v1 API.
-You will need to update `src/config.js` with your personal access token.

 ## Get started